microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Configure the sample site.md

    1. Install the matching private key on your local machine (or wherever you will run the sample site from) and place it in the "Current User" certificate store.
 1. You've finished configuring the sample site.
 You can now run the sample site, which will make calls to the Dynamics 365 Fraud Protection APIs.

-## Note: Authenticating with a password rather than a certificate
-This sample application authenticates via a client ID/certificate pair.
-Using a client ID/password pair is also possible by using the ```ClientCredential``` C# class rather than the ```ClientAssertionCertificate``` class as in the TokenProviderService sample below.
-In this scenario, you would also create another AAD application using the Real Time APIs page, but select "Secret" as the authentication method.
-You would then need to safely and securely get that secret into the application.

 ## Example: final appsettings.json
 ```json
 {